 The wedding is only a ceremony, which is typically held during or after a marriage is finalized, whether legal or not.
 Many people simply appreciate the ritual of a wedding despite not wanting to or being able to get legally married.
 There are many things you can do to celebrate your relationship without getting legally married.
 For example, you can change your last names through a court order or get pronounced as united in love (rather than husband and wife).

 Getting Legally Married

 Same-sex marriages were ruled legal in the United States when the Supreme Court decided on June 26, 2015, that they were covered by the Due Process and Equal Protection clauses of the 14th Amendment.
 Legal recognition by the state is important because it grants couples many rights and benefits.

-For a legal marriage, you must obtain a marriage license from your county clerk and pay the amount accordingly.
+To have a legal marriage, you must obtain a marriage license from your county clerk and pay the amount accordingly.
 The license should be granted as long as you and your spouse meet the requirements, although the legal requirements vary from state to state.
-For example, most states require spouses to be 18 years or older, for instance.
+Most states require spouses to be 18 years or older, for instance.